 The word “prescription” is not the same as the word “safe,” especially when alcohol is added, which can affect heart rhythm, slow respiration, and even lead to death.

 Although we can be saddened by Houston’s passing, we can also take a thoughtful look at her experience and learn from it.

 NIDA offers many resources so you can learn the science behind what prescription drug abuse does to your brain and body.
 Are you curious how the choice to abuse prescription drugs could play out?
 Check out NIDA’s Choose Your Path videos to put yourself in the shoes of a story’s main character.

-We do not yet know exactly how Whitney Houston died.
+We don't know yet exactly how Whitney Houston died.
 We can only guess that her drug abuse and addiction may have contributed to her death.
-We do know that addiction was a major blow to her life, career, family, friends, and fans, all of whom are experiencing the sad consequences.
+But we do know that addiction was a major blow to her life, career, family, friends, and fans, all of whom are experiencing the sad consequences.